W1n5tonSalmagundi/UT236Solutions/README.md

 By knowingly adding your workings/solutions to this source, you agree to license your workings/solutions under the Creative Commons Zero Universal license.

 Summarized, this means you give up all rights to the work you've contributed, while retaining some legal protections and disclaimers to your benefit.
+The CC0U license is the closest thing you can achieve to putting your work in the public domain while avoiding the rat's nests of legal frameworks around the world.

 If you want to know more clearly what these disclaimers and protections are, you may wish to read part 4 of the license stated in [LICENSE.txt](https://github.com/W1n5tonSalmagundi/UT236Solutions/blob/master/LICENSE.txt).